Vastu shastra: Description

 Ancient India produced many Sanskrit texts of architecture, called Vastu Sastra.
 Many of these are about Hindu temple layout (above), design and construction, along with chapters on design principles for houses, villages, towns.
 The architect and artists (Silpins) were given wide latitude to experiment and express their creativity.

 There exist many Vāstu-Śastras on the art of building houses, temples, towns and cities.
-Among early known example is the Arthashastra dated to 2nd century BCE and 3rd century CE, with chapters dedicated to domestic architecture, forts and town planning.
+Among early known examples is the Arthashastra dated to 2nd century BCE and 3rd century CE, with chapters dedicated to domestic architecture, forts and town planning.
 By 6th century AD, Sanskrit texts for constructing palatial temples were in circulation in India.
 Vāstu-Śastras include chapters on home construction, town planning, and how efficient villages, towns and kingdoms integrated temples, water bodies and gardens within them to achieve harmony with nature.
 While it is unclear, states Barnett, as to whether these temple and town planning texts were theoretical studies and if or when they were properly implemented in practice, these texts suggest that town planning and Hindu temples were conceived as ideals of art and integral part of Hindu social and spiritual life.

 Six of the most studied, complete and referred to Indian texts on Vastu Vidya that have survived into the modern age, states Tillotson, are – the Mayamata, the Manasara, the Samarangana Sutradhara, the Rajavallabha, the Vishvakarmaprakasha and the Aparajitaprccha.
 Numerous other important texts contain sections or chapters on aspects of architecture and design.